How to Order Food in Spanish in a Restaurant

 Are you a food lover?
 Do you want to order like a local?
 We will teach you essential Spanish ordering skills!
 One of the most fun things to do is going out to eat with family or friends!

 Let’s learn how to order in Spanish!

-We provide you with useful phrases and the vocabulary for your next restaurant visit.
+We will provide you with useful phrases and vocabulary for your next restaurant visit.

-We also reveal some of our insider tips so you can order like a Spanish local.
+We will also reveal some of our insider tips so you can order like a Spanish local.